Working on a complex compositing shot using Apple’s Motion software.

 Mark’s Joker costume was much admired at the Armageddon Expo with many requests for photographs!

-We have stopped in Christchurch for a couple of days on the way to Gisborne as Mark and Rebecca were both passionate about going to the Armageddon Expo.
+We have stopped in Christchurch for a couple of days on the way to the shoot in Gisborne as Mark and Rebecca were both passionate about going to the Armageddon Expo.
 A sci-fi themed event, with some of Mark and Rebecca’s heroes as guest celebrities, including Sylvester McCoy, the seventh Doctor Who, Christopher Paolini, author of Eragon and Colleen Clinckenbeard, a voice artist for Dragon Ball Z, who (on camera) declared Mark’s Joker costume to be awesome.

 Mark and Rebecca with Sylvester McCoy, the seventh Doctor in “Doctor Who”